-North Korea fires projectile into waters off Japan
+North Korea fires ballistic missile into waters off Japan

 - Published

-North Korea has fired an unknown projectile into waters off the coast of Japan, say South Korea and Japan.
+North Korea has fired a ballistic missile into waters off the coast of Japan, South Korea's military says.

 It comes as South Korea, Japan and US intelligence chiefs reportedly meet in Seoul to discuss North Korea.